gzshawnliang/CatchingUp/README.md

 # Output

-To end a turn, you should output an uppercase character from 'U', 'D', 'L', 'R' to indicate your move of respectively going UP, DOWN, LEFT, or RIGHT for a distance of 1 block length.
+To end a turn, you should output an uppercase character from $'U', 'D', 'L', 'R'$ to indicate your move of respectively going UP, DOWN, LEFT, or RIGHT for a distance of 1 block length.

 # Wrong Output

-After you make the move you are standing inside a floor block, or being out of bound (in this case your x or y coordinate is negative or strictly greater than 9).
+After you make the move you are standing inside a floor block, or being out of bound (in this case your $x$ or $y$ coordinate is negative or strictly greater than $9$).
-Not outputting a character which is uppercase 'U', 'D', 'L', 'R'.
+Not outputting a character which is uppercase $'U', 'D', 'L', 'R'$.

 # Expert Rules